 Where possible, a MAPS pupil will have opportunities to learn maths in context.
 We also look for opportunities to use maths across the curriculum, especially in - but not confined to - science.
 We believe strongly that mathematics is both a life skill and an academic subject.
 Our teaching reflects both these approaches.

-As a school we work with the Enigma maths hub which places an emphasis on teaching for mastery.
-Our subject leader is an accredited mastery specialist and workgroup lead for the NCETM.
+As a school we work with the Enigma Maths Hub which places an emphasis on teaching for mastery.
+Our subject leader is an accredited mastery specialist and workgroup lead for the NCETM as well as being a local leader of maths education.
 This provides opportunities for teachers to receive regular high-quality CPD to continuously move the teaching of mathematics forwards for the pupils of MAPS.

 At MAPs, Science is an important subject as it allows our children to explore the world around them in detail.
 Our aim is to teach an aspirational and knowledge-rich curriculum, allowing our children to develop throughout the school and teaching them skills they can use for the rest of their lives.
 Looking after the environment is vital in our vision at MAPS and our Science curriculum teaches us to understand the world we live in and how we can each improve to better this for the future.
 We believe that every child is a scientist; we challenge stereotypes and barriers.
 At MAPS, we also recognise the part we play in building Science Capital from an early age to support full engagement with science in education.